eyolfson/research-2016-ecoop-artifact/README.md

 ## Experiments

 All experiments are located in the `experiments` directory.
-To instrument a package, for example Ninja, do the following:
+To instrument a project, for example Ninja, do the following:

     cd ~/experiments
     python build.py ninja

+The build script stores any build-time violations (for instance, that occur while running a project's tests as part of the build) in the `experiments` directory, in a file named `PACKAGE-build.log`.
+Ninja is an example of a project that runs tests as part of its build.

-Any violations that occur during build time are located in the `experiments` directory in a file named `PACKAGE-build.log`.
-To create the groupings for manual inspection run `python group.py ninja`.
+To create groupings for manual inspection, run `python group.py ninja`.
 The `group.py` script collects all results from log files with the specified project name.
-Some projects run tests as part of their build process (like Ninja) and the results are already available to go over.

-The next subsections give examples of how we obtained our results in the paper.
+The next subsections give examples of how we obtained the results in the paper.

 ### Ninja

 In this case, as part of the build process, the tests are run.
-Therefore the `ninja-build.log.XXXXX` show what violations occur as part of the test suite.
+Therefore the `ninja-build.log.XXXXX` shows what violations occur as part of the test suite.
 If you open this file and observe it, the first non-standard library portion of the stack trace should be in `src/disk_interface_test.cc:226:3` matching the results of the paper.
-There should be 4 unique source locations, starting in the standard libary, for all violations.
-To determine them, which is done for all other experiements, do the following:
+There should be 4 unique source locations, starting in the standard library, for all violations.
+To determine them, which is done for all other experiments, do the following:

     cd ~/experiments
     python group.py ninja-build

-This should group the raw results into unique locations and also give the dynamic violation count.
+This will group the raw results into unique locations and also give the dynamic violation count.

 ### Fish